Wall St backs down amid mixed earnings, oil extends slide

 The Dow Jones Industrial Average fell 141.91 points, or 0.33 per cent, to 42,923.71, the S&P 500 fell 20.63 points, or 0.35 per cent, to 5,839.44 and the Nasdaq Composite fell 146.31 points, or 0.79 per cent, to 18,357.27.

-European stocks edged way from Monday's two-week high, dragged lower by mining and energy stocks, while investors scrutinized corporate earnings and kept their focus on the European Central Bank's rate decision on Thursday.
+European stocks edged away from Monday's two-week high, dragged lower by mining and energy stocks, while investors scrutinized corporate earnings and kept their focus on the European Central Bank's rate decision on Thursday.

 MSCI's gauge of stocks across the globe fell 3.29 points, or 0.36 per cent, to 854.06.